-Helen Easterling Williams, EdD, is the dean of Pepperdine University Graduate School of Education and Psychology (GSEP).
+Helen Easterling Williams, EdD, is the former dean of Pepperdine University Graduate School of Education and Psychology (GSEP).
 Williams, a lifelong educator, has served three decades in higher education leadership.
 Prior to assuming her role at GSEP in August 2014, Williams was the president of Health Education & Welfare International, a firm that provides consultative services designed to improve the health, education, and welfare of individuals, faith-based organizations, higher education institutions, and elementary and secondary educational organizations.

 Williams previously held the deanship at the School of Education at Azusa Pacific University.
 There she successfully led school reaccreditation efforts (National Council for Accreditation of Teacher Education) and initial accreditation for the School Psychology Program.
 She established the Emerging Technology Center, and developed an international visiting scholar program.
 Her passion for reaching back into the community led her to pilot the African American Scholars Program for 11, 12, and 13-year-old African American males.
 These young scholars lived on campus, participated in hands-on workshops in math, science, and technology, and enjoyed enriching cultural outings that fostered positive identity and responsibility for their families and their communities.
 She also served as a professor of doctoral studies in the School of Education.